smart48/larakube/README.md

 - Minikube
 - VM installed as part of Minikube such as Hyperkit
 - Dnsmasq turned off or customized
-- `/etc/hosts` to load site locally
+- `/etc/hosts` tweak to load site locally

 ## Quick Start